 If interested in purchasing any of his works, or commissioning a work, or just saying Hi, contact Ron at the email address below.
 Prices range from his very small works about $150 to the very largest work about $1500.
 (Everything in life is negotiable).
 Ron Maki lives in Troy Michigan, Email him at: email@example.com

 Ron Maki has been an artist ever since he could pick up a pencil.
 He's been a craftsman and maker ever since he could pick up and use his Dad's tools.
 (It takes a while to become a real craftsman however!).
 In earlier years he did a lot of freelance illustration, company logos, pencil drawings, cartoons, and architectural drawings of homes and businesses.
 He's made and repaired "stuff" his whole life.
 (See the menu item "cool stuff").
-Creativity takes many forms - he believes that true craftsmen are artists. --- For more about my thought processes see the section on "My Artist's Signature."
+Creativity takes many forms - he believes that true craftsmen are artists. --- For a great deal more about my thought processes and philosophy see the section on "My Artist's Signature."

 Ron has a BA in Fine Art from Wayne State University (1980) in Detroit.
 He is a member of the Birmingham Bloomfield Art Center and the South Oakland Art Association.
 He's been in numerous art shows and competitions, winning a number of prizes and selling a fair amount of work.
 He's retired from the U.S. Postal Service where the last half of his career was as an MPE-9, a Mail Processing Equipment tech, maintaining and repairing the multitudes of million-dollar machines that the P.O. has to cancel, sort and move the mail.
 The last building that he worked at - the Metroplex, in Pontiac Michigan, (which handles most of the mail for all of southeast Michigan ), was one-million square feet of space and 800,000 square feet of it was filled with high tech machinery.

 ******* Tales of The Modern Mechanized Post Office *******